zhmcclient/zhmc-ansible-modules/docs/gen/zhmc_crypto_attachment_module.rst

     <td></td>
     <td></td>
     <td>
-        <div>File path of a log file to which the logic flow of this module as well as interactions with the HMC are logged.</div>
+        <div>File path of a log file to which the logic flow of this module as well as interactions with the HMC are logged.
+If null, logging will be propagated to the Python root logger.</div>
     </td>
     </tr>